ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 information about itself that the Relying Party can use to evaluate the trustworthiness of the Verifier before accepting its Attestation Results.

-In solutions following the background-check model, the Attester is assumed to trust the Verifier (again, whether directly or indirectly via a Certificate Authority that it trusts), since the Attester relies on an Attestation Result it obtains from the Verifier, in order to access resources.

 The Verifier trusts (or more specifically, the Verifier's security policy is written in a way that configures the Verifier to trust) a manufacturer, or the manufacturer's hardware, so as to be able to